Commodores Charity 2020

 If you need any more information please email Gordon Hindle our Membership Secretary: firstname.lastname@example.org

-The club has 64 moorings on the River Dart for members use, winter storage ashore for all moored boats (doubling as a large summer car park), tender storage and slipway.
-The club also offers a ‘Special Offer’ for mooring boats in the Mill Tail for the winter period.
+The club has 55 moorings on the River Dart for members use.
+There is winter storage ashore for members' boats (doubling as a large summer car park), tender storage and slipway.
 However you do not need to have a mooring in Totnes to be a member of our club, as many members have their boats elsewhere on the Dart or moored at other harbours in Devon.

 Clubhouse ‘Chandlers’ Bar'